philpennock/sieve-connect/README.md

 ----------

 You'll need Perl5 installed and various Perl modules from CPAN, as detailed below.
-None of the modules are unusual.
+None of the mandatory modules are unusual.
 A man-page is provided.

 SSL certificates are assumed to be in /etc/ssl/certs/ but this is